maheshyaddanapudi/conductor-ng-ui/README.md

         docker-compose -f docker-compose-suite.yml up -d

+#### Note: For a full suite, it is assumed, the persistence also will be expected to be mapped.
+Hence create the below folder structure before "A full fledged setup"

+	mkdir container container/persistence container/persistence/mysql container/persistence/postgres container/persistence/elasticsearch

 #### Note: To avoid CORS issue while running on local host, open chrom with disabled security.
 Example (For Mac) is as below and should be similar on other OS too.

 	open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security